labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-argument-coalescing-factory/step1.md

-# Revised Argument Coalescing Factory Code
+# Argument Coalescing Factory Code

 To begin coding, open Terminal/SSH and type `node`.
 This function returns the first argument that evaluates to `true` based on the validator passed as an argument.